 In the face of climate change, development fueled by the pandemic, market pressures, and a wave of farmers retiring, our work to protect farmland and support farmers is more important than ever.
 Despite the many challenges, we know that Maine has a unique opportunity to grow a thriving food and farm system that can feed all of us sustainably, equitably, and healthfully.
 Let’s keep growing!
-Make your year-end gift today.
+Make a gift today.

 acres of farmland expected to be protected by the end of 2021, from Arundel to Fairfield to Woodland.

 directly into the hands of farmers so far this year, through purchased easements and business grants.

 new customers who shopped with Farm Fresh Rewards to date this year, helping to add over $145K to the local food economy.